-To control the COVID-19 pandemic, unprecedented lockdown measures were implemented around the world, leading to large but temporary air pollution reductions.
-Both satellite and groundlevel measurements have shown substantial decreases in nitrogen dioxide (NO2) concentrations during the lockdowns at the city or county level, whereas changes in fine particulate matter (PM2.5) concentrations have been inconsistent, with reductions comparable to those of NO2, smaller reductions, or even increases.
-These disproportionate changes in ambient NO2 and PM2.5 pollution provide a rare opportunity for a natural experiment to address critical questions regarding the causal effects of NO2 and PM2.5 exposure on health.
+Background.
+Unprecedented lockdown measures were implemented worldwide to control the COVID-19 pandemic, leading to significant but temporary air pollution reductions.
+Substantial decreases in nitrogen dioxide (NO2) concentrations were observed during the lockdowns, whereas changes in fine particulate matter (PM2.5) concentrations have been inconsistent, with reductions comparable to those of NO2, smaller reductions, or even increases.
+These disproportionate changes in ambient NO2 and PM2.5 pollution provide a rare opportunity for a natural experiment to address the causal effects of NO2 and PM2.5 exposure on health.